tock/tock/doc/courses/sosp/application.md

 [Environmental Sensing Service](https://www.bluetooth.com/specifications/assigned-numbers/environmental-sensing-service-characteristics)
 (ESS).

-Tock implements raw BLE functionality in kernelspace and exposes this to userland via a syscall interface.
+Tock exposes raw BLE functionality from kernelspace to userland via a syscall interface.
 There is also a userland app that leverages the BLE syscall API to implement an environment sensing service (ESS) as a separate process, instead of in the kernel.
 Publishing ESS characteristics (eg.  temperature, ambient light, etc.) is thus as simple as creating another process on the board that reads the sensors and communicates with the ESS service over Tock's inter-process communication (IPC) mechanism.

 ### Loading the BLE ESS Service